interdiscipline/lockup/README.md

 ## Contribute

-Pull requests are welcome, but please make the to the _development_ branch.
+Pull requests are welcome, but please make them to the _development_ branch.